 When looking closely at the diagram, toxic fumes are created in industrial areas from different mills and factories which blend with clouds.
 Thus clouds have more sulfur and nitrogen concentration which results in highly toxic acid rain.
-The rainwater contaminates fresh water sources like lakes and rivers and washes off pollutants from hilly areas and urban zones to low-lying regions.
-In urban areas water is also polluted by the release of oils and grease from automobiles, hazardous waste composites and leakage of gas and oil in underground storage tanks.
+Rainwater contaminates freshwater sources like lakes and rivers and washes off pollutants from hilly areas and urban zones to low-lying regions.
+In urban areas, water is also polluted by the release of oils and grease from automobiles, hazardous waste composites, and leakage of gas and oil in underground storage tanks.
 All these pollutants infiltrate the earth and reach the underground water level.
 City landfill is another place of a high level of water contamination.

 In rural areas, animal wastes and septic tank wastes are released on the surface and the underground level.
 Crop seeder planes discharge fertilizers and pesticides on the farmlands.
-Last but not the least, boats and are floating devices discharge lubricants such as mobils and oils on the river water and water treatment plants even get polluted.
+Last but not least, boats and floating devices discharge lubricants such as mobil and oils on the river water, and water treatment plants even get polluted.

 Thus, water in both upper and lower levels gets adulterated.

-Here are some bonus tips for writing answer to a diagram:
+Here are some bonus tips for writing answers to a diagram: